Carbon Offset: What does it mean?

 - Voluntary Carbon Standard: This program aims to offer rigorous evaluation but without some of the overwrought bureaucratic overhead of the previously mentioned standard.

 Let’s take a look at what constitutes a meaningful and successful carbon offsetting initiative.
 Not all projects are created equal, so it’s worth understanding the differences.
+We're actually going to look at three:

-Ghandi Wind farm project
+Gandhi Wind Farm project

-This carbon offset project is centered around building an extensive wind farm in Porbandar, India - Gandhi's birthplace.
+The Gandhi project is centered around building an extensive wind farm in Porbandar, India - Gandhi's birthplace.
 With over 50% of India’s electricity coming from coal-fired power stations, there’s a significant potential to lower pollution by switching over to greener forms of energy generation.

 This project aims to operate 21 wind turbines to generate 36GWh per year which will result in a carbon emissions reduction of 33 000 tonnes a year.
 That is roughly equivalent to the carbon emissions amount generated by 2000 UK households every year.